ramseyjiang/go_junior_to_mid/usages/channel/read.md

 The goroutine is added to a queue in the channel struct for receivers.
 But when another goroutine attempts to send data to a channel with waiting receivers, that data does not get added to the buffer.
 Instead, the runtime passes the data directly to the first waiting goroutine, bypassing the buffer entirely.

+**Select**
+The select statement is used to handle more than one channel input within a Goroutine.
+In the select structure, we ask the program to choose between one or more channels to receive their data.
+The select structure is just executed once; it doesn't matter if it is listening to more channels, it will be executed only once and the code will continue executing.
+If we want it to handle the same channels more than once, we have to put it in a for loop.

 **Goroutines**